-Kelly D. Luttmer has served as our vice president and tax director since 2004.
-She also has served as vice president and tax director of CompX, Contran, Kronos Worldwide and Valhi since prior to 2006 and vice president and tax director of TIMET since 2006 and of Keystone since May 2010.
+Kelly D. Luttmer has served as our vice president and global tax director since May 2011.
+She served as our vice president and tax director from 2004 to May 2011.
+She also has served as vice president and global tax director of CompX, Contran, Keystone, Kronos Worldwide, TIMET and Valhi since May 2011.
+Previously, she served as vice president and tax director of CompX, Contran, Kronos Worldwide, TIMET and Valhi from prior to 2007 to May 2011 and of Keystone from 2010 to May 2011.
 Ms. Luttmer has served in tax accounting positions with various companies related to Contran and Valhi since 1989.

 John A. St. Wrba has served as our vice president and treasurer since 2003.
-Since prior to 2006, he has also served as vice president and treasurer of Contran and Kronos Worldwide.
-Mr. St. Wrba has also served as vice president and treasurer of TIMET since 2006 and Valhi since prior to 2006.
+He has served as vice president and treasurer of CompX since May 2011.
+Since prior to 2007, he has also served as vice president and treasurer of Contran, Kronos Worldwide, TIMET and Valhi.

 Gregory M. Swalwell has served as our vice president, finance and chief financial officer since 2004.
-He has also served Kronos Worldwide's executive vice president and chief financial officer since 2009 and its vice president and chief financial officer from prior to 2006 to 2009.
-Since prior to 2006, he has served as vice president of TIMET and vice president and controller of Contran and Valhi.
+He has also served as Kronos Worldwide's executive vice president and chief financial officer since 2009 and its vice president and chief financial officer from prior to 2007 to 2009.
+Since prior to 2007, he has served as vice president of TIMET and vice president and controller of Contran and Valhi.
 Mr. Swalwell has served in accounting and financial positions with various companies related to Contran and Valhi since 1988.